BrunoRodri/webclima/README.md

 ## 📄 Licença

-Este projeto é open-source e está sob a
+Este projeto é open-source e está sob a licença MIT.